masteroogway679/COP3003_ProgrammingII/README.md

 Feature 7: Sic Bo - Users place bets on three dice.
 This can be finding a specific total combination or a specific two-combination.

-OOP Concepts Used
+OOP Concepts Used:

-OOP Concepts to be used: Encapsulation: Each class will manage its own data (ex, Player handles balance updates), ensuring controlled access through public methods.
+Encapsulation: Each class will manage its own data (ex, Player handles balance updates), ensuring controlled access through public methods.
 Specifically, this will be done using setter and getter functions.

 Abstraction: The Game base class provides a simplified interface, “play()”, that hides the complexity of individual game implementations.
+Game acts as our abstract class, giving all games a play() function, but forcing derived classes to implement their own version of it by being a pure virtual function.

 Inheritance: Specific games like Blackjack, Roulette, and ? inherit from the Game class to reuse shared structure.
 The Game class may also inherit from the Player class to withdraw and deposit money.